Tech041/vicel-pharmacy/README.md

 - Authentication using JSON Web Tokens (JWT)

 Technologies Used

-- Frontend: React.js
+- Frontend: React.js,Tailwind CSS
-- Backend: Node.js, Express.js
+- Backend: Node.js, Express.js, Cloudinary
 - Database: MongoDB
 - Authentication: JSON Web Tokens (JWT)
-Technologies Used
-- Frontend: React.js
-- Backend: Node.js, Express.js
-- Database: MongoDB
-- Authentication: JSON Web Tokens (JWT)

 API Endpoints

-- /api/products: Get all products
-- /api/products/:id: Get product by ID
-- /api/orders: Get all orders
-- /api/orders/:id: Get order by ID
+- /api/product
+- /api/order
+- /api/cart
-- /api/auth/login: Login endpoint
+- /api/user
-- /api/auth/register: Register endpoint
+- /api/news-letter

+Clone the repo via git@github.com:Tech041/vicel-pharmacy.git Create .env file at root directory of each folder(frontend and backend) and add all the variables For Frontend, run npm install and then npm run dev to start the React app.
+On the backend, run npm install and npm run server to start the express server.